zhukunqian/slua-1/README.md

 ###What's different
 This fork integrate with 3rd Lua library.

-It has pbc and lpeg Lua library and has been test.
+It has pbc , lpeg , cjson , lua-socket Lua library and so on.

+The library is already been test in Mac , Iphone , Android , Windows.

 It will add other useful 3rd Lua library in the future.